 Novar Catch Returns

-The past 5 seasons have been extremely difficult, producing disappointing catches on the River Alness.
-The 2013, 2015 and 2016 seasons were characterised by prolonged summer droughts, while 2014 which was also quite dry, was a particularly poor season throughout Scotland with the lowest recorded rod catches in 60 years.
+2014 which was also quite dry, was a particularly poor season throughout Scotland with the lowest recorded rod catches in 60 years.
 The low 2014 catches have been attributed to exceptionally high mortality at sea; most rivers reported catches at about 40% of their previous 5-year averages.
-2015 was much wetter, but a significant part of the grilse runs were early and there was little angling effort at the time.
-In addition salmon taking behaviour was poor mid-summer, a phenomenon common to many Highland rivers.

 Pre-2013 we had become accustomed to typical catches on the Novar beats of 350-400 fish per season; catches for 2008-2012 are shown in the table below.
-This recent sequence of droughts produced poor summer catches for these seasons and has affected recent angling effort; in August in particular, traditionally one of the most productive months.
-These 2 factors together have drastically affected our 5-year average which has fallen to 165 salmon & grilse up to and including 2017.
-Overall, we have no reason to be concerned about salmon stocks, and expect a return to previous catch levels given more typical Scottish summer weather!
+This recent sequence of droughts has produced poor summer catches since 2013 and has also affected recent angling effort; in August in particular, traditionally one of the most productive months.
+These 2 factors together have drastically affected our 5-year average which has fallen to 158 salmon & grilse up to and including 2018.
+Overall though, we have no major concerns about our salmon stocks, and expect a return to previous catch levels given more typical Scottish summer weather.

 Our grilse typically range in weight from 3 to 6 lbs, broadly increasing in weight as the season progresses, and our multi-sea wintered salmon from 7 to 15 lbs, with a few larger fish caught each season.
 A spring salmon of approximately 23 lbs was successfully landed in 2016, the largest fish caught on the Novar beats for many years.